cerner/terra-toolkit/README.md

 ```

 #### Assertions
-Two custom assertions are provided to make validating the output of the visual regression and accesibility commands easier.
+Two custom assertions are provided to make validating the output of the visual regression and accessibility commands easier.

 `accessible()`
-Convenience method to validate the `axe()`` accessibility checks across all tested viewports are successful.
+Convenience method to validate the `axe()` accessibility checks across all tested viewports are successful.

 ```js
 // Validate it is accessible